Frequently Asked Questions

 A strong GRE or GMAT score could help supplement an application.

-Consideration is given to those who do not have a traditional engineering degree.
+Consideration is given to those who do not have a traditional engineering degree, specifically those who have Science, Math, and Technology degrees.
 Students must meet our admission requirements to enter the Master's program or the Graduate Certificate.
 Please contact the MEM Program Coordinator if you have any questions.